albertlauncher/documentation/src/_docs/using.md

 As you would expect from a launcher, the main use case is to type a query into an input box and finally to interact with some sort of results.
 Actually there is not much more Albert allows you to do - launching things.
 No more, no less.

 By pressing the hotkey the launcher is shown and the focused input line awaits a query.
 If you press <kbd>Esc</kbd> or the hotkey again or if the window looses focus, the window hides.
-The query entered in the input box is delegated to a set of plugins, which in turn returns items that are somehow related to the query.
+The query entered in the input box is delegated to a set of plugins, which in turn return items that are somehow related to the query.

 While typing a query Albert instantly shows the results in a vertical list below the input box.
 These results can be browsed like a regular list view.
 With the keys <kbd>⬆</kbd> and <kbd>⬇</kbd> the selection can be moved a single item, <kbd>PgUp</kbd> and <kbd>PgDn</kbd> moves the selection by the amount of visible items, <kbd>Home</kbd> and <kbd>End</kbd> moves the selection to the first and last item respectively.
 If you found the item you were looking for, you can run its associated action by activating the item with <kbd>⏎</kbd>, <kbd>Enter</kbd> or a mouse click.